tangrams/tangram-tutorial/README.md

 ## To run the repo locally

-To start a local server on port 1080 run: `gulp dev-server`
+To start a local server on port 1080 run: `npm start`

 Open the following url on your browser: `http://localhost:8080/#/`